n1kito/minishell/src/parser/README.md

    - Word expansion and assignment shall never occur, even when required by the rules above, when this rule is being parsed.
    - Each `TOKEN` that might either be expanded or have assignment applied to it shall instead be returned as a single `WORD` consisting only of characters that are exactly the token described in [Token Recognition](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#tag_18_03).

 </details>

-Actually, we will not, because they treat a bunch of cases that do not concern us for this project and that complicates everything.
+Actually, **we will not**, because they treat a bunch of cases that do not concern us for this project and that complicates everything.

-Instead, for each node, if it has been found that it is neither an `operator` or an `io_number` (I use this step to identify filenames as well), I will check the following:
+Instead, for each node, if it has been found that it is neither an `operator` or an `io_number` (I used this step to identify filenames as well), we will do the following:
-   - If the token being checked is not the first token and the previous token is of type `HERE_DOC`, current token is assigned `DELIMITER` type.
+   1. If the token being checked is not the first token and the previous token is of type `HERE_DOC`, current token is assigned `DELIMITER` type.
-   - Else if token being checked is either the first in line OR the previous token is of type `PIPE`, `IO_NUMBER`, `DELIMITER` or `FILE_NAME`, then token is assigned `COMMAND_NAME` type.
+   2. Else if token being checked is either the first in line OR the previous token is of type `PIPE`, `IO_NUMBER`, `DELIMITER` or `FILE_NAME`, then token is assigned `COMMAND_NAME` type.
-   - Else if token being checked is ot type `TOKEN` (meaning has not been previously asssigned), then it is assigned `WORD` type.
+   3. Else if token being checked is ot type `TOKEN` (meaning has not been previously asssigned), then it is assigned `WORD` type.

 ## Syntax Checking

-Here are the syntax rules we will implement in our `syntax_checker` function:
+Here are the syntax rules we will implement in our `syntax_checker` function.

+There is an **error** if:
-   - If `PIPE` is either the first token or is before or after another pipe.
+   - A `PIPE` token is either the first token or is before or after another pipe.
-   - If a `HERE_DOC` is not followed by a `DELIMITER`.
+   - A `HERE_DOC` token is not followed by a `DELIMITER` token.
-   - If a `REDIRECT_TO`, `REDIRECT_FROM` or `APPEND` is not followed by either an `IO_NUMBER` or a `FILENAME`.
+   - A `REDIRECT_TO`, `REDIRECT_FROM` or `APPEND` token is not followed by either an `IO_NUMBER` or a `FILENAME` token.

 # to-do